icefoxen/rfcs/rfcs/00001-decentralized-identity.md

 is an entirely different identity.
 It also means that if an identity gets lost there's no recovering it.

+The other downside with a fully-distributed system is that sometimes having an identity backed by a particular domain/institution is *useful*.  `joe@microsoft.com` or `joe@harvard.edu` says a lot more than `joe#QmKey1` does.
+This suggests a solution where we can have our cake and eat it as well though: The storage and transport of keys is fully distributed via IPFS, as outlined above, and then there is also an *optional* system of identity servers attached to domains.
+All the identity server has to do then is map a username to an IPFS-stored identity.
+That way Joe can have the identity `joe#QmKey1` with no strings attached and no central authorities involved, AND there can also be `joe@example.com` which just resolves to `joe#QmKey1`.

+So we can have our cake and eat it too.
+ALL identities are backed by keys stored and distributed on IPFS with a content-addressed identifier attached.
+You then also MAY have identities that are tied to a particular domain, with that domain running a service that maps location identifiers to content-addressed identifiers.
+You can even, if you so wish, have `joe@QmWhatever`, where `QmWhatever` is an IPNS name.

+Bingo.

 ## Key format

 JSON.